khan2225/6020_MLProject/README.md

 ---

+---

 ## Progress Tracking
-- Each member should **push commits to their branch** by Friday each week.
+- Each member should **push commits to their branch** by Sunday each week.
 - Create **pull requests to `main`** by Sunday evening after review.
-- Keep a shared checklist (e.g., Google Doc or GitHub Projects board) to log weekly goals and completion status.
+- Share what they have completed in the Teams chat and next steps they are planning to do.

 ---